All England 2023: HS Prannoy beats Wang Tzu Wei in straight games to enter second round

-HS Prannoy on Tuesday progressed to the second round of the 2023 All England Open after defeating Chinese Taipei’s Wang Tzu Wei.
+HS Prannoy on Tuesday progressed to the second round of the 2023 All England Open after defeating Chinese Taipei’s Wang Tzu Wei at the Utilita Arena in Birmingham.

+All England 2023: Gayatri-Treesa return to breakthrough event in good form, singles stars seek spark

 The world No 9 Indian beat Tzu Wei 21-19, 22-20 in a 48-minute match.
 Prannoy got off to a strong start taking a 11-4 lead in the opening game.
 However, Tzu Wei fought back after the mid-game interval to tie the score at 19-19 before Prannoy held his nerve to clinch the game.